 Alternative Hypothesis (H1): There is an effect of education level, age group, sex, pre cardio event and their interaction on BMI, after controlling for individual random effects.

-The hypothesis for the main effects of education level on BMI

-H0: μeducation level1 BMI=μeducation level 2 BMI=μeducation level3 BMI=μeducation level 4 BMI

-Ha: At least one μ education level is different.

-The hypothesis for the main effects of age group on BMI

-H0: μage<20 BMI=μage≥20 and<30 BMI= μage≥30 and<40 BMI=μage≥40 and<50BMI =μage≥50 and<60 BMI=μage≥60 and<70 BMI=μage≥70 and<80 BMI=μage≥80 and<90 BMI=μage≥90 BMI

-Ha: At least one μ age group is different.

-The hypothesis for the main effects of pre cardio event on BMI

-H0: μpre cardio event BMI=μno pre cardio event BMI

-Ha: μpre cardio event BMI≠μno pre cardio event BMI

-The hypothesis for the main effects of sex on BMI

-H0: μmale BMI=μfemale-BMI

-Ha: μmale BMI≠μfemale-BMI

 We are looking into the data to determine if education level, what level of education they have achieved, sex, if they are female or male, age group, which age group they are in, or pre cardio event, have they had a previous at-risk event, has a significant effect on BMI.

 Summary Statistics Table 1